playstel/shooting_ecs_morpeh/README.md

 This project briefly shows how the [Morpeh ECS](https://github.com/scellecs/morpeh) works.

-First-person view, the hero is moving forward, has a movement speed, and can deviate left or right (ProviderTransform) if the player holds the mouse button.
+First-person view, the hero is moving forward, has a movement speed, and can deviate left or right if the player holds the mouse button.

 When you press the SPACE, a shooting event is triggered through [Morpeh.Events](https://github.com/codewriter-packages/Morpeh.Events).